open-spaced-repetition/srs-benchmark/README.md

 Total number of reviews for evaluation: 697,851,710

+The following tables represent the weighted means and the 99% confidence intervals.

 ### Weighted by number of reviews

 | Algorithm | Log Loss | RMSE | RMSE(bins) |